Idlesome/channelpositivity/data/articles/markdown/it-starts-with-you.md

 Studying modern Buddhism is hard work.
 There are so many books on the topic, it’s actually very difficult to get to the core message of Buddhism.
+Even Reddit’s r/zen is a reportedly controversial and negative subreddit.

 Yet the principles and messages in Buddhism are, in their nature very minimal and intuitive.
 In fact, it can be communicated far more purely through art than words.